supervised/server-python/README.md

 * data/10.CF3744000800/2018/10.CF3744000800.20180110.csv  a granule of the data set.
 * data/10.CF3744000800/2018/10.CF3744000800.20180111.csv  another granule of the data set.

-Note these are available in the zip file ...
+Note these are available in the zip file hapi_home.zip.
+This can be unzipped and used to test the server.

+# Requirements
+* There was a module needed to run on my Pi, because it didn't have dateutil.parser.
+This was fixed with: sudo apt-get install python-pip sudo pip install python-dateutil